Why are more therapists refusing to take insurance?

 1) Insurance pays therapists much lower fees than what they deserve, based on their training and experience.

-Now, keeping this $175-250 fee in mind, most of the mainstream insurances you’re familiar with, reimburse us anywhere from $75 to $125, on average (and anything over $100 is rare).
+Now, keeping this $175-250 fee in mind, most of the mainstream insurances you’re familiar with, reimburse us anywhere from $75 to $125, on average, with higher rates being more of the exception than the rule.

-For many therapists, that’s not even half of what they should be making as professionals.
+And as you can see, for many therapists, that’s not even half of what they should be making, based on credentials.

-And, unlike private-pay fees, which are paid on the spot, insurance claims can take up to 21 calendar days for the payment to land in the therapist’s bank account.
+Lastly, unlike private-pay fees which are paid on the spot, insurance claims can take up to 21 calendar days for the payment to land in the therapist’s bank account.
 That’s assuming that there are no denials, errors on the claim, or other issues that delay payment.
+When those errors happen, payment can take twice as long.
+As you can imagine, this creates a lot of frustration, emotional burnout, and financial unpredictability for therapists.

 2) Delays, denials, and general misdirection are common with insurance.

-Claims can be delayed because of something entered incorrectly, no matter how minor the typo.
-It usually takes weeks to get to the claim, then a few days to notice the error, and then more weeks for the therapist to correct and resubmit the claim.
+Claim payments can get delayed because of something entered incorrectly, no matter how minor the typo.
+Unfortunately, it usually takes insurance teams weeks to get to the claim, a few days to notify the therapist of the error, and then more weeks for the therapist to correct and resubmit the claim.
 Sometimes this means that the therapist isn’t getting paid for a session, until 3+ months after it happens.

-On top of human error, there’s the issue of general bureaucracy within these insurance companies, to no fault of the therapist.
-I once worked at a place where claims from August still hadn’t been processed by the following January, because of some issue with the company’s algorithm.
-The practice owner had many things on their plate, and hadn’t followed up with the insurance as persistently as was necessary - so the therapists went unpaid for months, until we finally called the company out on social media, after which a supervisor was assigned to our case.
+On top of human error, there’s the issue of heavy internal bureaucracy within these insurance companies, to no fault of the therapist.
+I once worked at a place where claims from the past August still hadn’t been processed by the following January, because of an issue with the company’s algorithm.
+The practice owner had many things on their plate, and hadn’t followed up with the insurance as persistently as was necessary - so therapists went unpaid for months, until we finally called the company out on social media, and a supervisor was assigned to our case.

 Another mainstream insurance company had a data breach, which impacted the speed of claims processing.